pedro-javierf/MemWizard/README.md

 <centre>![MemoryWizard logo](logo.png)</centre>

 # MemWizard
- Advanced ROP and JOP gadget finder with Graphical User Interface
+ ROP and JOP gadget finder for binary exploitation with Graphical User Interface

 # Support
  Memory Wizard can run wherever a Python 3 interpreter with support for "Qt for Python" and the "Capstone engine" are available.
 Mainstream operating systems like Windows, Linux distros and macOS are supported.